shanpa/GO-MVF/README.md

 2. Prepare the **models**  [(Baidu Netdisk)](https://pan.baidu.com/s/1ahLSoqlHyfKlmoOu2SF8vQ?pwd=qhu3) [(Huggingface)](https://huggingface.co/shanpa/GO-MVF/tree/main)and place it to `./models` as the project structure mentioned above.

 The CSRD-O and CSRD-OR dataset release contains only subset, provided solely for testing the method presented in our paper.
-The full dataset and training code will be made available upon request to the authors after the paper is accepted.
+The full dataset and training code will be made available upon request to the authors (jingjiaqi@buaa.edu.cn) after the paper is accepted.

 ### Test
 ```shell